Luyao0LIU/luyao0liu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a second year master student in Robotics Institution at Carnegie Mellon University.
+I am a second year master student in the the Department of Electronic and Electrical Engineering at Southern University of Science and Technology.

 My work focuses on **designing algorithms to help robots handle environmental disturbances and model uncertainty**.
 I aim to enpower robotic systems to dynamically adapt environment changes in real-time and learn continuously in real-world scenarios, utilizing methodologies from both the learning and control communities.